New Dinosaur Species Keep Getting Discovered This Year - 3 Reasons Why

 In a paper published last month in the journal Nature, researchers were able to identify the bird that bridged the gap between bird and dinosaur through the use of CT scans.
 The Ichthyornis dispar lived 100 million years ago, but by piecing together CT scans of new fossils alongside several different specimens from existing museum collections, the scientists ended up with a fairly complete look at the toothed bird.

 CT scanning has been in the news a lot for being the source of new palaeontological discoveries.
-Whereas CT scans have been available in health industries since the 1970s, its growing popularity in paleontology and increased capabilities have allowed scientists to look at the brain, sense organs, sinuses, blood vessels, and nerves of a dinosaur just by scanning its skull.
-Brusatte used CT scanning of T. Rex skulls to draw the conclusion that the size of the Tyrannosaurus brain relative to its body was comparable to the range of chimps, meaning it was probably a “much smarter animal than people give it credit for.”
+Whereas CT scans have been available in health industries since the 1970s, their growing popularity in palaeontology and increased capabilities have allowed scientists to look at the brain, sense organs, sinuses, blood vessels, and nerves of a dinosaur just by scanning its skull.
+Brusatte used CT scanning of T. Rex skulls to conclude that the size of the Tyrannosaurus brain relative to its body was comparable to the range of chimps, meaning it was probably a “much smarter animal than people give it credit for.

 3. Diversity of scientists is helping to diversify discoveries:

-Brusatte recalled, “but over the last few decades that’s started to change.
-My lab here in Edinburgh, for instance, is very female dominated.
-Of my eight Ph.D. students, seven are female.”
-Women such as Beijing-based Jingmai O’Connor, Ph.D., are mentioned in his book as being at the forefront of understanding the link between birds and dinosaurs.
+Brusatte recalled, but over the last few decades that's started to change.
+My lab here in Edinburgh, for instance, is very female-dominated.
+Of my eight Ph.D. students, seven are female.
+Women such as Beijing-based Jingmai O’Connor, Ph., are mentioned in his book as being at the forefront of understanding the link between birds and dinosaurs.
 O’Connor is considered the world’s expert on the earliest birds found in China.
-Thanks to these technological advancements and the diversity of both scientists and locations for research, paleontology has become a globally growing industry, and the results for science are staggering.
+Thanks to these technological advancements and the diversity of both scientists and locations for research, palaeontology has become a globally growing industry, and the results for science are staggering.

 Let's face it, palaeontology and the understanding of Dinosaurs is based on the stuff we've found so far!
-There could be stuff waiting to be found that will turn it on it's head by either been from an earlier period or a later period?
-I say, hold off with the facts until we get a full picture unless we might just keep running in to contradicting finds time and time again?
-The depiction of a Dinosaur, carved in to a Cambodian Temple called Ta Prohm found in the jungle is quite thrilling because this has got to rewrite history?
+There could be stuff waiting to be found that will turn it on its head by either being from an earlier period or a later period.
+I say, hold off with the facts until we get a full picture unless we might just keep running into contradicting findings time and time again.
+The depiction of a Dinosaur, carved into a Cambodian Temple called Ta Prohm found in the jungle is quite thrilling because this has got to rewrite history.

-I think that we can all agree that this needs further studying and needs further investigation in to the Temple and the cave paintings and palaeontology plus the whole lineage of the Dinosaur timeline?
-Geologists need to definitely look in to this also because without their own research the timeline of Dinosaurs couldn't of been established or the theory put forward, maybe?
-It is baffling to me and so many people who have already seen this before me?
-I'm researching this because I find it fascinating and would like answers with facts, and not just opinions because it's hard to get to the said, facts with both put forward as solid proof?
+I think that we can all agree that this needs further studying and further investigation into the Temple and the cave paintings and palaeontology plus the whole lineage of the Dinosaur timeline.
+Geologists need to look into this also because without their research, the timeline of Dinosaurs couldn't have been established or the theory put forward, maybe?
+It is baffling to me and so many people who have already seen this before me.
+I'm researching this because I find it fascinating and would like answers with facts, and not just opinions because it's hard to get to the said, facts with both put forward as solid proof.

 Dinosaurs is based on the stuff we've found so far.

-It seems like everyone has an interest in this but for the reasons of fascination and wanting to understand this very, complex issue of the Dinosaur timeline and that's really good?
+It seems like everyone has an interest in this but for the reasons of fascination and wanting to understand this very, complex issue of the Dinosaur timeline and that's good.
 Did humans and Dinosaurs coexist i.e specifically the Stegosaurus and humans or the depicted Dinosaurs in the numerous ancient cave paintings, and the pictures even from way before 1842 when Richard Owen coined the phrase Dinosaurs?
-I think it's a matter of more research (open research) and more time to figure this very complex and fascinating conundrum?
+I think it's a matter of more research (open research) and more time to figure out this very complex and fascinating conundrum.

-But what we can't forget is the "carved in stone Dinosaur" of the Stegosaurus?
-We shouldn't put all our egg's in one basket i.e carbon dating of the layers of sediment and layers of rock's and the stuff around the Dinosaur bones?
-Or we need more Dinosaur bones to which with more bones we might start to find later and earlier bones that might give us a clue and a fact that they actually did live side by side?
-Because let's face it, the whole Dinosaur and Palaeontology is based on only the stuff they've found up to now? as to why (maybe) humans and Dinosaurs did coexist?
+But what we can't forget is the "carved-in-stone Dinosaur" of the Stegosaurus.
+We shouldn't put all our eggs in one basket i.e. carbon dating of the layers of sediment and layers of rocks and the stuff around the Dinosaur bones.
+Or we need more Dinosaur bones which with more bones we might start to find later and earlier bones that might give us a clue and a fact that they did live side by side?
+B.cause let's face it, the whole Dinosaur and Palaeontologyares are based on only the stuff they've found up to now? as to why (maybe) humans and Dinosaurs did coexist.